-This tutorial will walk you through how to install and use a Photoshop pattern set.
-You can find our patterns here.
+This tutorial will walk you through installing Photoshop patterns.
+You can find my patterns here.

 1. First off, download the pattern set.
 In this example, I will be using our Lace Patterns set.
 It will come in ZIP format, so you’ll need to unzip it using your favorite ZIP extraction software.